ezodude/orra/README.md

 poetry run python -m orra_cli run
 ````

-5. _Your Orra project is now running!_
+5. **Your Orra project is now running**, and you can access it via HTTP endpoints! 🚀

 ```bash
 orra-app % poetry run python -m orra_cli run